 Before SAF was founded in 2002, Santa Clara County had neither a single certified stroke center, nor a redirection policy to ensure stroke victims were taken to the proper hospital.
 Today, there is a different story to tell.

 SAF was instrumental in helping local hospitals to become Certified Stroke Centers.
-There are currently 9 (nine) Primary Stroke Centers certified by the Joint Commission for Accreditation , 3 (three) Comprehensive Stroke Centers in Santa Clara County.
+There are currently 6 Primary Stroke Centers certified by the Joint Commission for Accreditation , 1 Comprehensive Capable Center as well as 3 Comprehensive Stroke Centers in Santa Clara County.
 In 2003, Good Samaritan Hospital was the first of five in the country and the first in Santa Clara County to become a Stroke Certified Hospital.
 Stanford Hospital became the first in the country to receive the Joint Commission’s new Comprehensive Stroke Center certification.

 SAF advocated for a policy to redirect emergency medical transportation in Santa Clara County so that all stroke victims will be transported directly to a Certified Stroke Center.
 This ground-breaking legislation, unanimously approved by the Santa Clara Board of Supervisors, was the first of its kind in California.